 Two of the students who survived a shooting at a Florida high school last month have drawn harsh attacks recently from a Sabattus Republican who is running for the Maine House of Representatives.

-Leslie Gibson, the only declared candidate for the 57th District, took to Twitter to call one young woman as a “skinhead lesbian.”
-He also denounced another as “baldfaced liar.”
+Leslie Gibson, the only declared candidate for the 57th District, took to Twitter to call one young woman a “skinhead lesbian.”
+He denounced another as a “baldfaced liar.”

 The comments have stirred up some in Democratic ranks, but so far nobody has emerged to take on Gibson.